Skip to main content

 In terms of sound quality, they compare favorably to Apple Earbuds, with a slight advantage in the upper mids and bass.
 Here are some specifics:

-• Fit: The flex tips provide a secure fit without being overly intrusive, unlike my Klipsch R6i.
+• Fit — The flex tips provide a secure fit without being overly intrusive, unlike my Klipsch R6i.

-• Bass: The R6i's offer a bass-heavy tuning that outperforms the AKG's, but the AKG's have a slightly wider soundstage, making certain tracks feel more open.
+• Bass — The R6i's offer a bass-heavy tuning that outperforms the AKG's, but the AKG's have a slightly wider soundstage, making certain tracks feel more open.

 Noise Isolation

-• Performance: The AKG earbuds offer better noise isolation than Apple Earbuds but fall short compared to the R6i’s.
+• Performance — The AKG earbuds offer better noise isolation than Apple Earbuds but fall short compared to the R6i’s.
 None of these options are noise-canceling.

-• Use Cases: I prefer using Apple Earbuds or Klipsch R6i for plane trips, but the AKG’s are great for around town and in the office.
+• Use Cases — I prefer using Apple Earbuds or Klipsch R6i for plane trips, but the AKG’s are great for around town and in the office.

-Build Quality
+Build Quality & Value

-• Overall Quality: The build quality is quite nice.
+• Overall Quality — The build quality is quite nice.
 While these are not $20 headphones, they retail for $99 on Samsung’s store.

-• Value Assessment: I’d rate them closer to a $20–$30 value based on the range of excellent earbuds available for $99.
+• Value Assessment — I’d rate them closer to a $20–$30 value based on the range of excellent earbuds available for $99.
 They serve as a solid introduction to decent headphones.

 Closing Thoughts

 These are the first AKG headphones I've tried, and they’ve sparked my interest in possibly getting the AKG K240 semi-open cans.
 However, I have quite a few headphones already and should limit myself to one more 'super' pair, such as Fostex, Ultrasone, Beyerdynamic, or Stax.
+In summary, the AKG EO-IG955 headphones are cool if you can get them for free.
+They’re decent for under $20, but that’s about their max value.

 Update (8/9/20)